w3f/Grants-Program/applications/stampika.md

-# 📝 Stampika
+# 📝 stampika

 (Known as Sutanpu in EasyA Consensus 2025)

 ## 🌟 Project Overview

-- Stampika lets travellers mint NFT stamps from real-world visits through NFC Tags - building digital identity while helping sites engage and track visitors
+- stampika lets travellers mint NFT stamps from real-world visits through NFC Tags - building digital identity while helping sites engage and track visitors
 - The 2 key stakeholders of our project would be the users (travellers) and organisations (tourism board, landmark owners).

 - We would like to bring the social experience at the end of travels where people share where they have been with friends and families online.
 Users would be to view other people’s stamps and when they have collected them as they are publicly on the blockchain.